Kenneth Raulerson: Police and news reports

-On the Discovery Channel
+Portrayals

-Speedy's exploits were aired on an episode of Discovery Channel's I (Almost) Got Away with It, entitled "Got to Work on a Crab Boat", with him and the men who arrested him detailing his escape from the law by hiding in the thick woods and his eventual arrest.
+Raulerson's exploits were first aired on the television series America's Most Wanted.
+His crimes were also featured in an episode of Discovery Channel's I (Almost) Got Away with It, entitled "Got to Work on a Crab Boat", with him and the men who arrested him detailing his escape from the law by hiding in the thick woods and his eventual arrest.